Bhanditz/sentry-beaconfire/README.md

 ## About Sentry
 [Sentry](https://github.com/getsentry/sentry) is a modern error logging and aggregation platform.

+## About Project
+* Using Kotlin with MVVMpattern.
+* Using Android Databinding framework.
+*
 ## Feature List
 * Configure your own sentry server host and organization.
 * Login to your own sentry server.